hannasnarberg/Minesweeper/README.md

 # Minesweeper
-An simple yet fun minesweeper game to be played in the terminal.
+A simple yet fun minesweeper game to be played in the terminal.
 My very first coding project at KTH.

 <img
   src="/Minesweeper.png"